Ishaqinu/Data_science_portfolio/README.md

 ### NLP
 [Emotion Dataset](https://github.com/Ishaqinu/Data_science_portfolio/blob/main/Emotions.ipynb) : This project is an example of how NLP can be used to classify emotions in text.
 This type of technology can be used to develop a variety of applications, such as sentiment analysis and customer feedback analysis.
 Here are some additional details about the steps involved in this project:
 * using spacy
 * Tfidf vecotization
 * model: RandomForest (classification)

+[IMDB rating](https://github.com/Ishaqinu/Data_science_portfolio/blob/main/IMDB%20rating.ipynb) : this dataset contain 25000 review of movies . i have predicted weather the review is positive or negative using NLP Here are some additional details about the steps involved in this project:
+*

 ### Deep Learning